 Many independents still repair the machines but some are shying away from Indesit products due to the serious lack of technical information and the investment required in specialist tools.
 That said, most of the independents will offer you more advice and help than you may receive from a call centre and will advice the best course of action most often when you have a problem.
 You can search for a local repair from our pool of approved appliance repairers from our engineer search facility completely free.

 Some of the more common fault code information for Indesit an be found in our fault codes section, just select Help And Advice then the Self Repair section has fault codes.

-Please do not use the comments below to ask for technical help or advice on any Indesit appliance as the engineers will not see the request.
+Please do not use the comments below to ask for technical help or fault finding advice on any Indesit appliance as the technicians will not see the request here.
 Please use the appliance help and advice forums from this link where much more help will be available and is a completely free service.